 - LockDown Browser: This specialized web browser “locks down” what you can do during a quiz in Canvas.

-- Webwork: This online assignment and quiz tool for mathematics and science that allows you to solve assigned problems.
+- Webwork: This assignment and quiz tool for mathematics and science allows you to solve assigned problems online.

 All learning technologies must undergo a UBC Privacy Impact Assessment », which closely examines how personal information is handled by the technology and vendor.